baluyotraf/porfolio/docs/stories/posts/20240315-hejda-autoliv/content.md

 **Documentation Hub**.

-To make it easier for people to integrate their documentation to the hub, I created an Azure Pipeline Template to allow people add the process to their CI pipeline.
+To make it easier for people to integrate their documentation to the hub, I created an Azure Pipeline Template to allow people to add the process to their CI pipeline.
 The page for the **Documentation Hub** is actually public, but I am not sure if I am allowed to share it.
 Though there's not much to get there as the private information and keys requires an Autoliv account.